The Nine-tailed Turtle

 The Nine-tailed Turtle (九尾龜, also translated as Nine-tailed Turtles, Nine-headed Turtle, or Nine-times Cuckold) is a novel by Zhang Chunfan (?-1935), an author from Piling (near modern-day Changzhou).
 The novel centres around the life of a scholar named Zhang Qiugu, who leaves his wife to spend time with famous courtesans in China's pleasure districts.

 The book was serialized from 1906 to 1910 and has 192 chapters, making it one of the longest novels produced in China's late Qing and early Republican eras.
 During that time, it was "phenomenally popular", and was one of the most widely read books of the 1920s, as well as one of the most popular novels of its time written partly in Wu Chinese.
-In the 20th century, many intellectuals criticised it for its erotic content, and during the intervening years it "fell into oblivion", with the result that by the 1980s it was difficult to obtain even a Chinese copy of the novel.
+In the 20th century, many intellectuals criticized it for its erotic content, and during the intervening years it "fell into oblivion", with the result that by the 1980s it was difficult to obtain even a Chinese copy of the novel.
 However, by the 21st century it had a continued high circulation with new editions and print runs.

 Development

 Wang Tao, a man who knew Zhang Chunfan, said that the novel was based on the author's real life love affair with a courtesan in Shanghai.
 Mainly due to commercial reasons, Zhang Chunfan found difficulty in ending the story at an opportune time, so he continued the novel until he exhausted his imagination.
-David Wang argued that this may also be due to Zhang Chunfan's unwillingness to end the book with a standard good ending with the protagonist settling down to raise a family.
+David Der-wei Wang argued that this may also be due to Zhang Chunfan's unwillingness to end the book with a standard good ending with the protagonist settling down to raise a family.

 Title

 The book's title refers to the consequences of a scandal in the household of Kang Jisheng, a former Jiangxi governor.
 The novel explains that "turtle" is a derisive word for a husband with an unfaithful wife.
 In the case of Kang Jisheng, all nine women in his household are loose, so he has the name "nine-tailed Turtle".
-These consequences were described by David Der-wei Wang as "laughable".
+These consequences were described by David Wang as "laughable".
 The titular turtle and tails do not make up the main storyline.